clairBuoyant/server/docs/README.md

 ### Getting Started

-For your initial setup (or if you've deleted your local database and want to start anew), run `poetry run init` in your terminal to get started like so:
+Run `poetry run init` in your terminal to get started like so:

 ```shell
 # executes scripts/bootstrap and scripts/setup.